tedorellana/learning/SAA-C03.md

 ## Gateway Load Balancer endpoint ##
 - Is a VPC endpoint that provides private connectivity between virtual appliances in the service provider VPC and application servers in the service consumer VPC.

+## Sticky sessions ##
+Also known as session persistence — is the method that makes it possible for the load balancer to identify requests coming from the same client and to always send those requests to the same server.

+---

 # Storage Services #
 ### Amazon Aurora (Aurora) ###